Skip to main content

 Asian citrus psyllid (ACP) is an invasive species that has been in Florida since the late 1990s.
 No only is the insect itself a pest to citrus trees, it is also a vector for Candidatus Liberibacter asiaticus, the bacteria linked to citrus greening (Huanglongbing/HLB).
 This disease is a threat to the worldwide production of citrus.
 In Florida, much research has gone into both short and long term management options for both the pest insect and the pathogen.
 Despite these efforts, the pest still remains a major management challenge and there is still a lot of research to be done both in terms of the ecology of the pest-pathogen complex and ready to use management tools.

-Our lab is currently involved in several pojects pertaining directly to ACP and HLB:
+Our lab is currently involved in several projects pertaining directly to ACP and HLB:

-• Determining paramaters for estabilishing healthy new plantings (comparison of new tools including exclusion bags, reflective mulch, and kaolin clay with current standards)-- with collaborators Dr. Megan Dewdney, Dr. Evan Johnson, Dr. Davie Kadyampakeni, and Dr. Christopher Vincent
+• Determining parameters for establishing healthy new plantings (comparison of new tools including exclusion bags, reflective mulch, and kaolin clay with current standards)-- with collaborators Dr. Megan Dewdney, Dr. Evan Johnson, Dr. Davie Kadyampakeni, and Dr. Christopher Vincent

 • Behavioral repellents (new product evaluation, parameter determination)-- with collaborators Dr. Lukasz Stelinski, Dr. Monique Rivera, and Dr. Mamoudou Setamou